-We propose you a correction of the subject in the form of a question Does the family have a future?.
+We propose you a correction in the form of a question Does the family have a future? .

-We had seen right in our training subjects, with a particularly close subject: The mutations of the family in the XXIst century.
+We had seen right in our training subjects, with a particularly close question: The mutations of the family in the 21st century.
 It is this evolution of the family that we will discuss here.